team-nameless/nameless-discord-bot/README.md

 ## How to run this bot?

-- First, install `python3`, latest version preferred.
+- First, install `python3` - minimum version `3.8`, latest version preferred.
 - Second, create a virtual environment so your global "python" won't be badly affected and activate it (most IDEs automatically activate it for you)